Should we worry about ubiquitin in our mAb?

 Do you have any suggestions for why the Protein A purification did not remove it?
 Why did ELISA not detect it?
 And should we worry about its presence?

 We saw the same problem in a recent client project and also observed ubiquitin in analyses of other mAb products.
-Therefore, it seems that this protein has several characteristics that make it difficult to remove by regular mAb purification steps.
+Therefore, it seems that it has several characteristics that make it difficult to remove by regular mAb purification steps.

 Before discussing these aspects, I would like to explain the characteristics and implications of ubiquitin.
 I.e., if you should worry about it altering your product or even harming the patient.